 Golden Gate College is an affiliate of the Y.M.C.A. and is a non-profit educational institution of collegiate grade.
-The Law School was established in 1901 as a branch of the Y.M.C.A. and was the first law school in California to offer evening instruction.
+The Law School was established in 1901 as a branch of the Y.M.C.A., and was the first law school in California to offer evening instruction.
 It was incorporated in 1910, with the right to confer degrees.
 In 1923 Golden Gate College was established and separately incorporated under its present name.
-The College is a member of the American Council on Education and is accredited by the Northwest Association of Secondary and Higher Schools.
+The College is a member of the American Council on Education and is accredited by the Northwest Association of Secondary and Higher Schools and by the Western College Association as a specialized institution offering degrees in the fields of Business Administration and related curricula.

 The Law School is on the approved list of the American Bar Association and is accredited by the Committee of Bar Examiners of the State of California.
-Graduates of the school are qualified to apply for admission to practice in any state of the United States.
+Graduates of the school are qualified to apply for admission to practice law in California and in most of the other states.
+However, a few states have special admission requirements and an applicant intending to practice law in any state other than California should ascertain that state's requirements before commencing the study of law.